Education and Careers in Nutrition

 Several degrees are offered at the University of Otago - the oldest department of Human Nutrition in the Southern Hemisphere - including a Bachelor of Science in Human Nutrition and Bachelor of Biomedical Sciences (Nutrition and Metabolism in Health).
-For those also interested in combining an interest in sport there is a Bachelor of Applied Science.
+For those also interested in combining an interest in sport there is a Bachelor of Applied Science - Sport and Exercise Nutrition.

 There is a range of postgraduate courses including Master of Science and Master of Applied Science in Advanced Nutrition Practice.

-Distance courses are also available for working professionals who are interested in complementing their knowledge with some human nutrition and health.
+Distance courses are also available for health and education professionals who are interested in complementing their knowledge with some human nutrition and health.

 Ara - Institute of Canterbury offers a 3 year Bachelor of Applied Science in Human Nutrition.
 Students can choose to specialise in Physical Activity and Health Promotion, Sport and Exercise Science, or Human Nutrition.